marc2332/bliss/doc/docs/bliss_user_sequences.md

     There is no predefined user script directory by default.
     If none is set, you can still load scripts by giving an absolute path.

-    You can specify a default directory by adding this line to a session yaml configuration file:
+    You can specify a default directory by adding this line to a session .yml configuration file:

     `default-userscript-dir: <absolute_path_to_dir>`